 VOTING, ELECTIONS, AND PROXIES.

 Section 1.
 Who is entitled to vote.
 Each member shall be entitled to one vote for each share of stock in this Corporation owned by such member and registered in the stock book of the Corporation at least thirty (30) days prior to the meeting at which such stock is to be voted.
 Any member may own any number of shares that the Corporation may authorize or issue.
 Notwithstanding the number of shares that any member owns, no member shall cast votes in excess of forty percent (40%) of all outstanding shares of stock of the Corporation.
-The Board of Directors of the Corporation shall have the right to suspend the voting privilege of any member who fails to participate, either in person or by proxy, in the Corporation’s annual meeting for five (5) consecutive years.
+The Board of Directors of the Corporation shall have the right to suspend the voting privilege of any member who fails to participate, either in person or by proxy, in the Corporation’s annual meeting for three (3) consecutive years.
 The voting privileges of such a member may be restored by the affirmative vote of a majority of all stock of the Corporation entitled to vote at any regular or special meeting of the members.
-Stock held by a member whose voting privileges have been suspended shall not be counted when determining the presence of a quorum under Article V. of this Constitution.
+Stock held by a member whose voting privileges have been suspended shall not be counted when determining the presence of a quorum under Article V of this Constitution.